Generated Smoky Mountains river valley scene representing the Oconaluftee River, not an exact location photo

 Nantahala, Davidson, and French Broad pages give alternate trout or warmwater plans when the Oconaluftee is not right.

-Oconaluftee Visitor Center and park corridor
+Oconaluftee Visitor Center and park area

 Use NPS rules, parking, and wildlife-viewing cautions in park areas.